The retail survival guide: moving from channel-led to customer-centric

 But in the old world of retail, this kind of information was kept in siloed, inaccessible, or otherwise unusable databases.
 Ecommerce data didn’t speak directly to brick-and-mortar data, and brick-and-mortar data didn’t always speak to wholesale data.
 Often, data was stored in many different forms, and business applications couldn’t be integrated.

-At this point, most retailers have realised that fragmented customer data spurs fragmented customer experiences.
-With revenue on the line, retailers have made the push to pull together all of their company’s data to form a single, centralised view of their customers.
+At this point, most retailers have realized that fragmented customer data spurs fragmented customer experiences.
+With revenue on the line, retailers have made the push to pull together all of their company’s data to form a single, centralized view of their customers.
 Customer data platforms (CDPs) have helped retailers bridge their data silos and achieve highly granular and powerful visibility into their customers.

 2. Advanced analytics